vrepetskyi/put-ai-rob-1/README.md

 # Again, connect to the same container
 ./robgo.sh 7

-# Go to the source directory of catkin packages
+# Go to the source directory of Catkin packages
 cd /catkin_ws/src

 # Create a new package called center-of-shanks